Deploy Resume Parsing with Streamlit

 Enhancing UX with Streamlit's st.spinner() to provide feedback during long LLM calls

-In the previous lesson, we built a highly reliable two-stage LLM pipeline that extracts structured JSON data from PDF resumes.
-However, running a Jupyter Notebook is not a viable production deployment.
+In the previous lesson, we built a two-stage LLM pipeline.
+It pulls structured JSON out of PDF resumes.
+But we cannot ship a Jupyter Notebook to users.

 In this lesson, we wrap that exact pipeline in a Streamlit web application.
-Because we separated our LLM logic into scripts/llm.py, deploying the app requires writing fewer than 40 lines of UI code.
+Our LLM logic already lives in scripts/llm.py, so the whole UI needs fewer than 40 lines of code.

 Flow diagram of uploaded PDF bytes passing directly from uploader to memory, PyMuPDF, and LLM pipeline

-Prerequisites: Ensure you have completed the Resume Parsing lesson.
-You will need streamlit, pymupdf, and the scripts/llm.py module from the previous section.
+Prerequisites: Finish the Resume Parsing lesson first.
+You will need streamlit, pymupdf, and the scripts/llm.py module from it.

 BASH